Bars & Biscuits: How Two Hungry Little Girls Stay Nourished, and in School, With Our Help

 Daily meals bring vital nutrients and a sense of normality and consistency to destabilized young lives.
 They also encourage parents to keep their children – especially girls – in school.

 School meals help vulnerable kids focus on their studies and their dreams, reimagining a life beyond war and violence.
 They are just one part of our larger scope of work to fight childhood malnutrition and save young lives.
-But we can’t do this work alone.
-We are 100% voluntarily funded, and just $15 from you can feed a desperately hungry child for an entire month.
-Learn more about our School Meals program here, and donate here to be part of this crucial work.
+Visit our Childhood Hunger and School Meals hubs to learn more.